-The issue of marriage was no exception and, on discovering that his wife couldn’t conceive, he wanted to remarry in order to produce heirs to the throne.
+The issue of marriage was no exception and, on discovering that his wife, Catherine of Aragon, couldn’t conceive, he wanted to discard her and marry Anne Boleyn (Vanessa Redgrave) in order to produce heirs to the throne.

 Only one man at court refused to openly accept the new church.
-Sir Thomas More (Paul Scofield), the Lord Chancellor of England, showed his disapproval through his silence, earning him the King’s disdain.
+Lord Chancellor Sir Thomas More (Paul Scofield) – a lawyer and scholar and devout Catholic – showed his disapproval through his silence, earning him the King’s disdain.

 A Man For All Seasons charts the downfall of this great man who is prepared to give up everything he has worked for, in the name of his beliefs.